zeroluck/docs/sources/faq/troubleshooting.md

 # Troubleshooting

 ## Memory
 - Does the system have enough memory/CPU?
-For production environments it's required to provide at least 4GB of RAM for tomcat allocations, so the full amount of RAM assigned for the host shouldn't be lower than 6GB.
+At least 4GB of RAM is required for for tomcat so the full amount of RAM assigned for the host should be no less than 6GB.

 ## OS
 - The Gluu Server must be installed on a 64 bit OS.
 If the host doesn't meet these requirements, it **will not** work.